cristodcgomez/godot-rust-procedural-gridmap-demo/readme.md

 Hell yeah.

+# How to use it
+- Clone this repo
+- Setup Rust according your desired method (I prefer rustup)
+- Open a terminal in the folder of the repo and use the following commands:
+- `cargo clean`, `cargo build --release`
+- Once build finishes, open the project in godot (root folder of the repo)
+- Press "Play" and is ready :)

 _Please if you want to use this code, take in mind GPLV3 license.
 As well, using this code/assets for make OC of any type MUST include a link to this repo, and mention to myself with my website (https://cristodcgomez.dev)_